Health Benefits Of Cow Heels (Amanqina)

 Are Cow Heels Healthy?

-Amanqina are high in protein, and contain gelatin, calcium, amino acids alongide important nutrients and minerals like magnesium, phosphorus and selenium.
+An amanqina recipe is usually high in protein, and contains gelatin, calcium, amino acids alongside important nutrients and minerals like magnesium, phosphorus and selenium.
 So yes, a steaming bowl of cow’s heels is certainly good for you!

 Bone, Hair And Nail Health From Gelatin